Struggling with poor or bad credit and wondering how long does it take to rebuild credit? Read on.

 So, How Long Will it Take?

-If you have a bad or poor credit ranking, it might take several months to a year before you’re back in “fair” or “good” territory.
-The pace of rebuilding your credit depends on how much you’re willing to do in order to achieve better credit.
-This means embracing more frugal habits (such as using coupons and cutting back on those non-necessity items), paying more attention to your payment schedules (downloading Joy for your smartphone could be helpful) and using cash more often to avoid racking up large balances on your credit cards.
+If you have a low credit ranking, it might take several months to a year before you’re back in “fair” or “good” territory.
+The pace of rebuilding your credit depends on how much you’re willing to sacrifice to achieve better credit.
+This may mean embracing more frugal habits to pay down debt faster, make on-time payments, and avoiding using credit cards when possible.